-The primary result from this study suggests the delay between ingestion and deposition of $\delta^{34}S$ isotopes in the tail hair is substantial and here estimated to be about 78 days.
+The primary result from this study suggests the delay between ingestion and deposition of δ^{34} S isotopes in the tail hair is substantial and here estimated to be about 78 days.
 This suggests that sulfur in the animal's body passes through two or more metabolic processes before being deposited in the tail hair.
-These findings are important because understanding how metabolic delays and processing speed influence the variation of $\delta^{34}S$ in biological material such as hair has important implications for making inferences about animal movements or dietary changes.
-Secondary results indicate that
+These findings are important because understanding how metabolic delays and processing speed influence the variation of δ^{34} S in biological material such as hair has important implications for making inferences about animal movements or dietary changes.
+Secondary results indicate that wildebeest tail hair grows at a constant rate invariant of season and pregnancy status, and there is no evidence of differential distal fraying or disintegration, and that tail hair length maps straightforwardly onto time.

-FIGURE 3 (A) r-squared values from regression models relating $\delta^{34}$ S in tail with georeferenced $\delta^{34}$ S isoscape values at different time lags and (B) the regression plot of our optimum 78 day lagged model (including individual as a random effect indicates an individual level standard deviation on discrimination factor of $\sim$ 0.8).
+FIGURE 3 (A) r-squared values from regression models relating δ^{34} S in tail with georeferenced δ^{34} S isoscape values at different time lags and (B) the regression plot of our optimum 78 day lagged model (including individual as a random effect indicates an individual level standard deviation on discrimination factor of ~0.8).
 [Color figure can be viewed at wileyonlinelibrary.com]